arunasradv/PeasantRevenge/README.md

   - peasantRevengeSartTimeInDays - revenger party will spawn after some time.
   - peasantRevengeMaxPartySize - revenger max party size (including notable peasant).
   - (**not implemented**) peasantRevengeAiIgnorePartyForDays -  other hostile ai parties will not attack revenger party for some time.
-  - allowLordToKillMessenger - if true, AI hero will always refuse to pay reparation, instead of killing the notable peasant.
+  - allowLordToKillMessenger - heroes cannot kill notable peasant.
-  - allowPeasantToKillLord -
+  - allowPeasantToKillLord - party leader (or player) will kill the criminal instead of notable peasant
   - logColorForClan - peasant revenge log colour for player's clan.
   - logColorForKingdom - peasant revenge log colour for other kingdom clans.
   - logColorForOtherFactions - peasant revenge log colour for other factions.